jsalamanca23/triviagame/README.md

 # Project Title : TriviaGame
-A simple Trivia Game about some NBA Fun Facts.
+A simple Trivia Game about some MARVEL COMICS Fun Facts.

 ## Built With: